Changes in your appearance due to mouth and oropharyngeal cancer

 Having a breathing stoma

-You might have a hole in your neck to breathe through (a stoma).
-But this is not common for mouth and oropharyngeal cancer.
+You might have an opening in your neck to breathe through.
+This is called a breathing stoma.
 Getting used to the stoma will take some time.
 It is common to feel self conscious at first, but you will adjust.
 You’ll have a specialist nurse to help you get used to your stoma and show you how to look after it.

 Self esteem

-How you look is an important part of how you feel about yourself (self esteem).
+How you look is an important part of how you feel about and value yourself.
+This is called your self esteem.
 It can be very hard to accept sudden changes to the way you look.
 You might feel very angry, confused and upset.
 It might be useful to talk to someone close to you.

 You can contact the Cancer Research UK nurses on 0808 800 4040, 9am to 5pm, Monday to Friday.